glycerine/spin_paxos/README.md

-but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness of course, but I'll leave the rationale for that a mystery for you to discover).
+but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness, of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover).
 Recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed